tgenewein/tgenewein.github.io/_posts/2016-02-15-StopUsingRainbowColormaps.md

 tags: [visualization, jupyter, binder, python, matplotlib, jet]
 ---

-This article contains an accompanying Jupyter notebook, launch it from your browser with this button:
+This article contains an accompanying Jupyter notebook, launch it from your browser with this button (if Binder plays along, otherwise use the [Github repository](https://github.com/tgenewein/StopUsingRainbowColormaps)):
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/tgenewein/StopUsingRainbowColormaps)

 ---